HestiMae/pollinators-paradise/README.md

 **Bees are also now affected by more status effects!**<br>
 *Haste*: Bees process honey in hives faster.<br/>
 *Strength*: Bees inflict Poison II, or Wither II at level II.<br/>
-*Resistance/Regeneration*: As well as their base effect, bees will survive regrowing their stingers.<br/>
+*Resistance/Regeneration*: In addition to the base effects, bees will only take minor damage regrowing their stingers.<br/>
 *Speed*: Bees fly more erratically, and debatably faster.<br/>

-If you're extra worried about bee welfare, [feed the bees](https://modrinth.com/mod/feed-the-bees) prevents stinger death altogether and adds direct healing via sugar.
+If you're extra worried about bee welfare, [feed the bees](https://modrinth.com/mod/feed-the-bees) allows bees to always regrow their stingers for minor damage, and adds direct healing via sugar.

 Beacon bases can also be made from copper blocks and waxed copper blocks - so get pollinating!